frctl/json-schema/docs/schema.md

   }
 }
 ```
-1. A top-level array is assumed to define a component object spec, and so is assigned a `$schema` value and an `id` property based on the component path.
-2. Arrays of values are assumed to be a list of object `properties`.
-1. By default, each array string item `[value]` is mapped to `"[value]": { "type": "string" }`,

-This enabling the following JS shorthand:
+JS shorthand:
 ```js
 ['modifier', 'text']
 ```
+1. A top-level array consisting of only strings in the form `[ 'value', 'value' ]` is assumed to define a simple component object schema, and so is assigned a `$schema` value and an `id` property based on the component path.
+2. Each `'value'` is assumed to be a property name on `"properties"`.
+1. Each `'value'` is mapped to `"value": { "type": "string" }`

 ### Button component
 Template: